Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Introduction

 To substantiate our claim that vineyard distance provides more discriminatory features than $L^p$ distance and persistence distance, we provide theoretical bounds (Theorem~\ref{thm:vd_lower_bound} and~\ref{thm:vd_upper_bound}) bounding the (unweighted) vineyard distance below by persistence distance, and above by a simplicial $L^p$ distance (via a result of Skraba-Turner~\cite{skraba2020wasserstein}).
 Numerical results on Gaussian mixtures (Section~\ref{sec:gaussians}) reinforce these results.

-We further motivate the use of vineyard distance through two proof of concept applications: analyzing geospatial data and studying neural network training dynamics.
+We demonstrate the usefulness of vineyard distance through two proof of concept applications: analyzing geospatial data and studying neural network training dynamics.
 For geospatial data, we adopt the framework of~\cite{kauba2024topological} for demographic data and show how vineyard distance highlights richer features than both $L^p$ distance and persistence distance.
-We study the training dynamics of neural network by tracking the topology of the decision boundary and demonstrate how vineyard distance distinguishes between qualitatively different learning trajectories on a simple example.
+We study the training dynamics of neural networks by tracking the topology of the decision boundary and demonstrate how vineyard distance distinguishes between qualitatively different learning trajectories on a simple example.

 The structure of the paper is as follows.
 We begin with background on persistent homology in Section~\ref{sec:bg}.
 We then carefully establish a theoretical foundation in Section~\ref{sec:vvtheory}, proving the equivalence between two different definitions of vineyard distance.
 In Section~\ref{sec:bounds} we prove theoretical lower and upper bounds for various scenarios and versions of vineyard distance.
 Section~\ref{sec:numeric} contains experiments on synthetic data that demonstrate the theoretical results and support our hypothesis that vineyard distance is a useful hybrid between $L^p$ and persistence distance.
 Section~\ref{sec:app-geospatial} contains our application to geospatial data, while Section~\ref{sec:app-nn} contains experiments on neural networks.